What is software testing?

 Take a look at this example: An error message displays when a user logins with a valid account at the Login page.

-In this example, the problem is “An error message displays”, step is “user logins with a valid account”, and the location is “the Login page”.
+In this example, the problem is “An error message displays”, the step is “user logins with a valid account”, and the location is “the Login page”.

 Another example: Help page instead of the Product Details page opens when clicking on the ‘Here’ link at the Welcome page.